kateolmstead/unity-sdk/README.md

             <td><code>otherUserId</code></td>
             <td>string</td>
             <td>
-               If applicable, the other player involved in the transaction.
-A contextual example is a player sending a gift to another player.
+               If applicable, the other user involved in the transaction.
+A contextual example is a user sending a gift to another user.
             </td>
         </tr>
     </tbody>